AdrienVannson/doreisa-internship/report/report.typ

   2. The data produced by the simulation is placed in the Ray object store.
 An `ObjectRef` is produced: this reference to the data is sent to a main actor running on the head node.
   3. The head actor collects the references of all the processes.
 Once it has received all of them, it builds a Dask array from them.
   4. The user script receives the Dask array.
 It can be used as a standard Dask array, to perform any kind of analysis.
 Performing operations on the Dask array produces a task graph.
   5. The task graph is passed to the Dask-on-Ray scheduler that is in charge of executing it.
 Each Dask task is converted to a Ray task, and scheduled by Ray.
-Ray takes into account data locality when scheduling tasks, so unnecessary data movements should be avoided.
+Ray takes into account data locality when scheduling tasks, so unnecessary data movements can be avoided.

 === Performance evaluation

 This first solution has the drawback of being really centralized: the head actor needs to collect an `ObjectRef` for each chunk produced by the simulation.
 Plus, the number of tasks represented in the Dask task graph will be of the same order of magnitude as the number of chunks.
 The same node will be in charge of scheduling all these tasks, and retrieving their results.

 For big simulations running on hundreds of nodes, the head node would have to process tens of thousands of references and tasks at each iteration, which is too costly. @performance-naive-method demonstrates this.
 In this experiment, Doreisa is asked to compute the mean of a distributed array.
-The total number of chunks in this array is equal to the number of cores available in the cluster, so it is directly proportional to the number of nodes.
+The total number of chunks in this array is equal to the number of cores available in the cluster, so it is proportional to the number of nodes.
 With a well-parallelised system, one would expect the execution time to only slightly increase with the number of nodes (weak scaling).
 However, this is not the case here: the execution time is proportional to the number of nodes.
 In this situation, the centralized actor is clearly the bottleneck.
 More precisely, the analysis is composed of the following main parts:
   - Collecting the `ObjectRefs` produced by the workers.
   - Creating the Dask array as well as the task graph.
 For such small graphs, the time is negligible.
   - Executing the task graph using the Dask-on-Ray scheduler.